dotnet/dotnet-docker/1.0.0/README.md

 ### `microsoft/dotnet:<version>-onbuild`

-The most straightforward way to use this image is to use a .NET container as both the build and runtime environment.
-In your `Dockerfile`, writing something along the lines of the following will compile and run your project:
+The most straightforward way to use this image is to use a Docker container as both the build and runtime environment for your application.
+Creating a simple `Dockerfile` with the following content in the same directory as your project files will compile and run your project:

 ```dockerfile
 FROM microsoft/dotnet:onbuild